DataONEorg/dataone-web/content/about/about.md

   blocks:
   - template: timeline
     event:
+    - date: '2025-12-01'
+      title: DataONE’s network growth
+      description: 2025 marked a milestone year for DataONE, with the largest period of growth in the network’s history.
+Ten new projects and organizations joined the network which  strengthened the community and expanded the range of available data.
+      image: "/uploads/future.jpg"
+    - date: '2024-09-01'
+      title: DataONE welcomes the Smithsonian
+      description: The Smithsonian partners with DataONE for the launch of the Smithsonian Data Research Repository, intended to facilitate open and discoverable reuse of Smithsonian research data products.
+      image: "/uploads/future.jpg"
+    - date: '2024-02-01'
+      title: Building open geospatial infrastructure for Greenland research
+      description: QGreenland-Net brings together the QGreenland team at the University of Colorado, Boulder, the Arctic Data Center, and DataONE to develop shared tools, connected infrastructure, and scalable workflows for geospatial data.
+Together, this collaboration supports building a Greenland-focused geoscience data catalog that improves data discovery, processing, and reuse.
+      image: "/uploads/future.jpg"
+    - date: '2022-10-05'
+      title: ESIP Endorses Guidance For Science On Schema.org Metadata
+      description: Following ESIP’s endorsement of science-on-schema.org guidance, DataONE adopted schema.org metadata as a method to streamline onboarding new data repositories.
+      image: "/uploads/future.jpg"
+    - date: '2020-08-11'
+      title: DataONE Community Meeting
+      description: DataONE plans and prepares for transition from NSF funding to new sustainable model.
+      image: "/uploads/future.jpg"
+    - date: '2020-07-01'
+      title: DataONE launches new website
+      description: DataONE upgrades the website with a new look to improve usability and help users navigate through the network more efficiently and discover data more easily.
+      image: "/uploads/future.jpg"
     - date: '2019-01-15'
       title: New leadership transition
       description: A new management team is formed and administrative oversight of